Welcome To Sledding-

 Strong collar/ limited slip collar.
 Check chain collars are used as a training method only and you must be shown how to use correctly

 * PLEASE NOTE: Collars with a buckle fastener aren't suitable for sledding as most are plastic and can snap.

 Stake out line: A stake out line is a great way to secure your dogs when you need to have them outside at sledding events.

 Markers are used on the track, to guide the musher around the forest.

-Our experienced committee will teach you how to train your dog to run safely in the Australian climate.
+Another thing the Committee will discuss is when it is ok to train your dog safely in the Australian climate.

-Dogs can over heat & quite quickly even in
+Dogs can over heat and quite quickly even in

 Races shall not be run if the temperature

 Learn to look for signs of your dog

 At every race, NSW Siberian Express will have a Race Vet attend.
 Just don't hurt yourself because we don't have any human doctors attend :)